+Applications for the 2022 EARTH workshop are now closed.
+The process for the 2023 workshop will be similar and will be advertised in late 2022.
 A requirement of the application process is to trial an EARTH lesson, complete the feedback rubric (word version), and mail the rubric to George Matsumoto (earthATmbariDOTorg).
 Applications should include a completed rubric and a cover letter that includes the following information: your school/district, grade level/s, subject/s taught, and email/phone contact (both school and personal as the school email system sometimes rejects our group emails).
 Please also address the following questions: Why do you want to be selected for this workshop?
 What makes you the ideal candidate?
 Application deadlines and workshop location/dates will be posted as soon as they have been confirmed.

 Please follow us on Facebook